Phone 1800 444 396

 SuperStream is the national standard for sending super contributions electronically between employers, funds and the ATO.
 Under SuperStream 3.0, several improvements help reduce errors and speed up processing times:

-• New Payments Platform (NPP): From 1 July 2026, all super funds must be able to accept NPP transactions, enabling near-instant transfers, often on the same day.
+• New Payments Platform (NPP): All super funds must be able to accept NPP transactions, enabling near-instant transfers, often on the same day.

 • Super fund changes: Payroll and clearing house systems will get early alerts about major fund changes, like mergers, so you can redirect contributions quickly.